harvester/docs/docs/advanced/settings.md

 }
 ```

-## `support-bundle-namespaces`
+### `support-bundle-namespaces`

-_Available as of v1.2.0_
+**Versions**: v1.2.0 and later

-This setting allows you to specify additional namespaces when [collecting a support bundle](../troubleshooting/harvester.md#generate-a-support-bundle).
-The support bundle will only capture resources from pre-defined namespaces by default.
+**Definition**: Additional namespaces that you can use when [generating a support bundle](../troubleshooting/harvester.md#generate-a-support-bundle).

-Here is the pre-defined namespaces list:
+By default, the support bundle only collects resources from the following predefined namespaces:

 - cattle-dashboards
 - cattle-fleet-local-system
 - cattle-fleet-system